staifmatej/staifmatej/README.md

 [mortgage_approval_bayesian_network](https://github.com/staifmatej/mortgage_approval_bayesian_network) (August 2025, 3 days intensively)

-- Created while taking Harvard's CS50's Introduction to Artificial Intelligence with Python, where discrete Bayesian networks were covered using Pomegranate library, and I wanted to try implementing a Gaussian Bayesian Network completely from scratch
+- Created while taking Harvard's CS50's Introduction to Artificial Intelligence with Python, where discrete Bayesian networks were covered using Pomegranate library, and I wanted to try implementing a Gaussian Bayesian Network completely from scratch.

+- Simulates an internal mathematical model for Bayesianhill Bank that trains a Gaussian Bayesian Network on CSV data from clients who have already repaid or defaulted on their mortgages.
+Based on this historical data, the model calculates the probability that a new mortgage applicant will successfully repay their loan when a banker inputs their information into the system, including loan amount and repayment period to assess risk based on borrowing parameters.

 ## 👤 Author
 My name is Matej Staif, born in 2003 in the north of the Czech Republic.
 I live in Czechia.